mccrea-cobb/im-ak-survey-implementation-plan/docs/03-define-problem.md

 # Define the Problem or Question {-#define-problem}
 McCrea

-**"Extra time to craft a concise yet comprehensive and accurate problem definition pays off..."**  - Smart Choices
+> "Extra time to craft a concise yet comprehensive and accurate problem definition pays off..."
+> --- Smart Choices

 The desired state of a [priority resource of concern] ([pROC]) is a decision framed around stakeholder values, and as such, the "problem" with the pROC is actually a decision as well.
 Since a refuge has already decided that a pROC is important, then there must be underlying reasons for this decision.
 Why is the [pROC] important?
 What is the question about the [pROC] that needs to be addressed?
 Fully answering these questions is arguably one of the most important steps in the survey development process because without this information, we can produce a I&M program that does not address the fundamental information need.